 Many patients question the difference between a sports medicine physician and an orthopedic surgeon.
 A sports medicine fellowship trained orthopedic surgeon specializes in non-surgical and surgical treatment of musculoskeletal injuries.
-Dr. Getelman is double board certified in sports medicine and orthopedic surgery and serves the Van Nuys, Thousand Oaks and Los Angeles, California communities.
+Dr. Getelman is double board certified in sports medicine and orthopedic surgery and serves the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California communities.

 It is estimated that 90% of all sports injuries can be treated non-surgically.
 When conservative treatment measures are recommended, we will first provide non-operative treatment options to prolong or eliminate the need for surgery.
 When a musculoskeletal injury does not respond to non-surgical options, surgical management may become necessary.
 Dr. Mark Getelman specializes in treating knee and shoulder disorders using both non-surgical and surgical options.